-Theories and models of childhood, adolescence, and parenting.
-Systemic case conceptualization and projective techniques.
+Theories and counseling practices for children, adolescents, parenting, and family.
+Systemic case conceptualization, play therapy, and expressive techniques.

 MAC 648 Practice of Couple and Family Counseling (3)

 Assessment, evaluation, conceptualization, techniques, and interventions of systemic counseling fostering family wellness and support for grief and loss.